fmhy/edit/docs/posts/april-2026.md

 - Starred [Flash Museum](https://fmhy.net/gaming#multi-game-sites) in Browser Game Sites.
 Has a clean UI + one of the bigger libraries of oldschool flash games.

 - Starred [PressReleased](https://fmhy.net/internet-tools#paywall-bypass) in Paywall Bypass.
-Based onBypass Paywalls Clean, requires no extension.
+Based on Bypass Paywalls Clean, requires no extension.

 - Starred [Evade](https://fmhy.net/internet-tools#redirect-bypass) in Redirect Bypass.
 Fast, well maintained, and works on lots of sites.